pattjoshi/MongoDB-cheat-sheet/README.md

 # MongoDB GUI Compass
 <img width="945" alt="image" src="https://user-images.githubusercontent.com/78966839/176168087-d111495e-0e05-4a09-ac2c-45a82b26c06b.png">

+# Mongoose
+- it helps us to established a connection between node.js and mongodb.

+- Mongoose is an Object Data Modeling (ODM) libray for MongoDB and Node.js is manages relationships data.
+Provide Schema Validation, and is used to translate between "objects" in code and the representation fo those objects in MongoDB.

-##🙏 If you find this repo helpful then don't forget to give a star ❇️ to this repository. :)
+# 🙏 If you find this repo helpful then don't forget to give a star ❇️ to this repository. :)